 Think of the CV as the package for the product-with you being the shiny new toy.
 Nobody wants to open a boring package, so why give your next employer one that’s bland and generic?
 Let alone a package that is entirely different from what’s inside.
 You need to be able to convey who you are but be creative in the process.

 This is probably the most cliché step since this can mean a million and one things.
 Sometimes amazing ideas don’t come easily.
 Like I said earlier, reading up on creative resumes can help get your creative juice flowing.
 Other times the inspiration instantly strikes upon reading the job listing.

 If you’re really stuck ask a friend or an expert in the field you’re applying to – what can be done to stand out?
 Sometimes it’s as simple as tailoring the resume to use certain buzzwords, other times it involves finding ways to get a creative CV in the right person’s hands, or even making your CV and portfolio in an easy-to-access website.

 Ask yourself: what’s your hook?
-What are your skills that set you apart that you can show off in a creative CV format or use to gain attention to your CV?
+What are the skills that set you apart from the crowd, that you can show off in a creative CV format or use to gain attention to your CV?

 Now ask: What’s the job requirements?
 Did they list anything specific that can be focused on?
 What is unique about this company/job position?

 Finally: Where’s the sweet spot between you and this job?

 If you’re applying to a graphic design job focus on using company colors and fonts to make it look like something they would send out themselves.
 For a marketing position see if you can design your resume around a campaign template or use social media at your disposal.
 As an artist, you can draw up who you are and place your CV info in a thought bubble.
 If you’re applying to a generic run-of-the-mill starter job, hype up your skillset or strengths with infographics.
 The possibilities are endless.